Hindol Sengupta: Education

 He was educated in South Asian history and politics at Worcester College, Oxford, as a Chevening Scholar, in business and finance as a Knight-Bagehot Fellow at Columbia University, and in journalism and film-making at Jamia Millia Islamia and Delhi University.
-He has a doctorate from the Geneva School of Diplomacy and International Relations, an alleged diploma mill.

 Work

 In 2019, his book The Man Who Saved India won the prize for best work of non-fiction at the Valley of Words literary festival in India.
 In 2018, he became the only Indian to win the Wilbur Award given by the Religion Communicators Council of America for his book Being Hindu.
-In 2015, his book Recasting India was shortlisted for the Hayek Prize given by the Manhattan Institute, a conservative American think-tank.
+In 2015, his book Recasting India was shortlisted for the Hayek Prize given by the Manhattan Institute.
 He was also awarded the PSF Award in 2015 for his contribution to writing.
-His books have been reviewed over multiple media outlets.
+His books have been reviewed in multiple media outlets.

 In 2017, he was selected as a Young Global Leader by the World Economic Forum.
 He is a co-founder of the Whypoll Trust which garnered media attention after mapping places in Delhi that were dangerous for women, and following up with releasing an emergency smartphone-app.

 Hindol Sengupta’s tenth book Sing, Dance and Pray was released on May 14, 2022.
 This is the authorized biography of Srila Prabhupada, Founder-Acharya of ISKCON.

 Sing, Dance and Pray was published by Penguin Random House India.

-The former President of India Ramnath Kovind said, “I am happy to receive a copy of the book, titled ‘Sing, Dance and Pray: The inspirational story of Srila Prabhupada’ by Dr. Hindol Sengupta, commemorating this momentous year of Srila Prabhupada’s 125th birth anniversary.”

-The Vice President of India Venkaiah Naidu appreciated the book and said “Dr. Hindol Sengupta has captured all the important aspects in this book that will be a fitting tribute to Srila Prabhupada on his 125th birth anniversary.”
+The (then) Vice President of India Venkaiah Naidu appreciated the book and said “Dr. Hindol Sengupta has captured all the important aspects in this book that will be a fitting tribute to Srila Prabhupada on his 125th birth anniversary.”

 Sudha Murty, author and philanthropist, said that after reading the book, she truly understood Prabhupada’s vision, and who this person really was.
 She added, “the book is more successful because it brings in a ‘logically convincing’ point of view to prove why Prabhupada is so influential.”